How to Cut a Peach for Your Favorite Summer Recipes!

 - Vegetable Peeler.
 Use a vegetable peeler to peel the skin away from the peach flesh, similar to peeling a potato.

-Related: If you recently visited your farmer's market and picked up other fresh produce, check out our step-by-step guides including How to Cut Watermelon Cubes, How to Cut a Bell Pepper, How to Cut Dragon Fruit, and How to Cut Green Onions!
+Other step-by-step guides: How to Cut Watermelon Cubes, How to Cut a Bell Pepper, How to Cut Dragon Fruit, and How to Cut Green Onions!

 Cutting a peach is a simple process!
 The first step, though, is to know how you want your peaches to end up: in halves, slices, or diced.
 To make the process even easier, we recommend using a sharp paring knife.